jon-marks/Yet-Another-Sudoku/docs/source/02-foundation/01-language.rst

 **Exposed Singles**
    ``3==r7c1``
-      3 is the only candidate in r7c1 (and can be placed)
+      3 is the only candidate in r7c1 (and can be placed).

 **Hidden Singles**
    ``3#1b7,b7p3``